“A firm dedicated to the old-fashioned virtue of conscientious hard work in pursuit of their clients interests”.

 As well as protestors or activists, others can be caught up in political actions.
 In particular, we have acted for journalists who have been covering events and sought to protect and enhance the principle of a free press.
 Our knowledge and personal commitment to these principles has allowed us to join fights against censorship and to scrutinize police actions in high profile situations.

 We have also advised politicians who are being investigated themselves.
 We have had notable success in these areas and we understand that in these cases, how the defence is conducted is as important as the legal outcome and our clients value our nuanced and discreet approach.
 We know that for many of our clients, their reputation during an investigation is almost as important as the outcome itself.

 Since 2011, Hodge Jones & Allen Solicitors has acted for protestors against the arms trade in the Excel Centre at the bi-annual Arms Fair.
 Despite hundreds of arrests and prosecutions, Hodge Jones & Allen Solicitors have secured acquittals on the vast majority of occasions.

 Stansted 15.
 Acted for all 15 defendants in a joint action by End Deportations, Lesbians and Gays Support the Migrants and Plane Stupid.
 Action sought to prevent the deportation of migrants to unsafe countries.
-Clients convicted but proceedings ongoing at Court of Appeal.
+Clients have had their conviction of “endangering safety at a public airport”, a terror related offence, quashed by the Court of Appeal.